As a PKI provider, verifying the identity associated with the Common Name is a critical part of the certificate issuance process.

 "deviceSWVersion": "string"

-manufacture (Required): Manufacture of the EVSE or EVCC, e.g. Alpitronic, ABB, Trithium etc;
+- manufacture (Required): Manufacture of the EVSE or EVCC, e.g. Alpitronic, ABB, Tritium etc;

 With a successful response you will receive the following attributes: